West Hanningfield

-West Hanningfield is a small village and civil parish in south Essex, England.
-It is located approximately 5 mi south-southeast of the county town of Chelmsford.
-The village is in the borough of Chelmsford and in the parliamentary constituency of Rayleigh.
+West Hanningfield is a village and civil parish in the Chelmsford district of Essex, England.
+It is located approximately 5 mi south-south-east of the county town of Chelmsford.
+At the 2021 census the parish had a population of 1,495.

 It is located to the north of Hanningfield Reservoir.
 Surrounding villages include South Hanningfield, Stock, Rettendon and East Hanningfield.
 It is also close to the Chelmsford suburbs of Galleywood and Great Baddow.

 The local public house is known as the Three Compasses.
 The village also contains a primary school, a village hall and a hairdresser.
-It is the home of Lord Hanningfield the disgraced Tory Peer and former Conservative leader of Essex County Council.
+It was the home of Paul White, Baron Hanningfield, the disgraced Tory peer and former Conservative leader of Essex County Council.

-The Church of St Mary and St Edward is Grade II* listed church in the east end of the village.
-It is of twelfth-century origin, with considerable alterations made in the eighteenth and nineteenth centuries.
-It has a weather boarded timber-framed tower, thought to date from the early thirteenth century, with timbers recently dated as being felled between AD 1382–1414.
-The bells were cast in 1676, and are a rare example of a complete seventeenth-century ring, although not operable for some time.
+The Church of St Mary and St Edward is a Grade II* listed church in the east end of the village.
+It is of 12th-century origin, with considerable alterations made in the 18th and 19th centuries.
+It has a weather-boarded timber-framed tower, thought to date from the early thirteenth century, with timbers recently dated as being felled between AD 1382 and 1414.
+The bells were cast in 1676 and are a rare example of a complete 17th-century ring, although not operable for some time.
 The Church Buildings Council consider them of historic significance.
 A Whitechapel Bell Foundry report noted that the bellframe was cut to install the bells.